Japan Travel Guide | Discover Japan’s Food Culture, History, and Traditions - GTN MAGAZINE

 A modern hotel room in Japan

-• Business hotels: Offer functional facilities at reasonable prices (5,000-12,000 yen/night).
+• Business hotels: Offer functional accommodations at reasonable prices (approximately 5,000–12,000 yen per night)

-• City hotels: Mid-to-high-end hotels in urban centers (12,000-30,000 yen/night).
+• City hotels: Mid-range to upscale hotels located in urban centers (approximately 12,000–30,000 yen per night)

-Capsule Hotel
+Capsule Hotels

 A capsule hotel room in Japan

-• Limited privacy, but clean and functional.
+• Limited privacy, but generally clean and functional

-Points for Choosing Accommodations
+Tips for Choosing Accommodation

 Location